surniaulula/wpsso/readme.txt

 = 8.18.1-dev.2 =

-(2020/12/19) Fixed missing 'article:modified_time' meta tag value.
+(2020/12/19) Added a new "Disable Cache for Debugging" option in the SSO &gt; Advanced Settings page.
+Fixed a missing 'article:modified_time' meta tag value.

 = 8.18.0 =